kognifai/Galore/Galore-Documentation/casestudy.md

 developer to create context-sensitive user interfaces, dashboards, and reports.

-\*The asset models are sometimes referred as logical model or semantic model.
+The asset model is sometimes referred as logical model or semantic model.

 Our turbine asset model could look something like this: